 This is the fifth cartoon in an ongoing series that explores different forms of people’s denial of climate change.
-The other four are shown further down on this page, and are on my old website homepage at shtig.net.
-I have a few more brewing.
-If you can think of a funny but poignant idea for a cartoon in this series, and want me to draw it, let me know.
+The other four are shown further down on this page.
 Clive Hamilton in Australia and Naomi Klein in Canada have written very powerfully on climate denial, and inspired these cartoons.

 Energy Saving house

 A fairly complex and accurate drawing to show many of the ways to improve the efficiency of energy-use in a house.
-The carton was done for the Energy Saving Coop who used it in leaflets, posters and banners.
+I made this in 2012 for the Energy Saving Coop who used it in leaflets, posters and banners.
+Sadly the ESC dissappeared

 Cartoon for the New Internationalist magazine 2012